 Typical distribution of Lp(a) in the general population

-Unlike LDL-C Levels which have a normal distribution, Lp(a) levels are skewed in most populations.5 Elevated Lp(a) influences atherogenicity from birth1, Lp(a) is approximately 6-fold more atherogenic than LDL on a per particle basis10
+Unlike LDL-C Levels which have a normal distribution, Lp(a) levels are skewed in most populations.5,22 Elevated Lp(a) influences atherogenicity from birth1 and Lp(a) is approximately 6-fold more atherogenic than LDL on a per particle basis10

 Figure adapted from Nordestgaard BG, et al. Eur Heart J. 2010;31(23):2844–2853.

-For example, individuals with elevated Lp(a) (>117 mg/dL) are 2.6 times more likely to experience a myocardial infarction (MI) compared to individuals with Lp(a) <5 mg/dL.6 An Lp(a) level of ~250 nmol/L (100 mg/dL) approximately doubles the risk of an atherosclerotic cardiovascular disease (ASCVD) event, irrespective of an individual’s absolute risk at baseline according to research in 2022 and 2023.5
+Findings from the UK Biobank show ASCVD incidence is linearly associated with Lp(a) concentration, with risk increasing continuously with increasing Lp(a) concentration.21 For example, individuals with elevated Lp(a) (>117 mg/dL) are 2.6 times more likely to experience a myocardial infarction (MI) compared to individuals with Lp(a) <5 mg/dL.6 An Lp(a) level of 100 mg/dL (~250 nmol/L) approximately doubles the risk of an atherosclerotic cardiovascular disease (ASCVD) event, irrespective of an individual’s absolute risk at baseline according to research in 2022 and 2023.5

-And yet, despite approximately 1 in 5 people worldwide having elevated Lp(a) levels,1 it is not routinely tested in day-to-day clinical practice.
+And yet, despite 1 in 4 patients with ASCVD having elevated Lp(a) levels, it is not routinely tested in day-to-day clinical practice.26,27

 The potential value of including Lp(a) testing in cardiovascular risk evaluation

-More accurate risk assessment of ASCVD patients, particularly in those who have already experienced a CV event, can help to reduce a patient’s risk of a subsequent event and, in turn, reduce the significant burden of CVD across the NHS.15-17
+An accurate risk assessment of ASCVD patients, particularly those who have already experienced a CV event, can help to reduce a patient’s risk of a subsequent event and in turn, reduce the significant burden of CVD across the NHS.11-13

-Lp(a) testing may improve CVD risk assessment in primary and secondary prevention settings
+Lp(a) testing can improve CVD risk assessment in primary and secondary prevention settings

 doctor and patient

-There exists a great opportunity to implement Lp(a) testing during routine cholesterol checks.
-Testing once in a lifetime, particularly in those within the post-CV event population, could help healthcare professionals (HCP) to better understand their patients’ overall CVD risk, inform treatment intensification and management of global CVD risk factors, as well as identify a potential underlying genetic cause of CVD risk which could help provide a deeper understanding of premature events or family history.
+This could help healthcare professionals (HCPs) better understand their patients’ overall CVD risk, inform treatment intensification and management of global CVD risk factors, as well as identify a potential underlying genetic cause of CVD risk.24,25

 blood vial